2017 Unnao rape case

 The Unnao rape case refers to the gang rape of a 17-year-old girl on 4 June 2017 in Unnao, Uttar Pradesh, India.
 On 16 December 2019, former BJP MLA Kuldeep Singh Sengar was convicted of the rape and on 20 December 2019 he was sentenced to life imprisonment.
 Sengar was also found guilty in the death of the girl's father in judicial custody.

 Two chargesheets had been filed in this case.
-The first one was filed a full year after the rape, due to public pressure as the rape victim attempted to self-immolate in UP CM Yogi's office.
+The first one was filed a full year after the rape, due to public pressure as the rape victim attempted to self-immolate at the residence of the Chief Minister of Uttar Pradesh.
 The first charge, filed by the Central Bureau of Investigation on 11 July 2018, accused Sengar, a former Member of the Legislative Assembly (MLA) from Uttar Pradesh, of the rape.
 The second was filed two days later accusing Sengar, his brother, three policemen and five other individuals of framing the rape survivor's father as the perpetrator.

-Citing police inaction on rape case and her father arrested on false charges, The rape survivor attempted to immolate herself at the residence of Yogi Adityanath, the Chief Minister of Uttar Pradesh, on 8 April 2018.
+Citing police inaction on rape case and her father's arrest on false charges, the rape survivor attempted to immolate herself at the residence of Yogi Adityanath, the Chief Minister of Uttar Pradesh, on 8 April 2018.
 Her father died in judicial custody shortly thereafter.
 These incidents brought public attention to the case, and the incident was widely reported on in the national media in April 2018.
 Another rape case, in Jammu and Kashmir, also received national attention during the same period, leading to joint protests seeking justice for both victims.

 Following a truck collision on 28 July 2019, resulting in the serious injury of the victim and death of two relatives, it was revealed that the family had been threatened and had written to the Chief Justice of India for help.
 On 31 July 2019, the Supreme Court and Chief Justice acknowledged the case.